Flyrobe/flyrobe-calender/README.md

 ```

 #### Set Special Dates
+Special events can be set programmatically by calling method `setEvent` that takes List of int array of size 3 where index 0 is year, index 1 is month and index 2 is day
 ```
 setEvent(List int[] dates);  //dates is an integer array of size 3 where index 0 contains year index 1 contains Month index 2 contains Day
 ```